AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

 ## Classic layout option {#classiclayoutoption}

 The User Interface layout that has always existed till now, is now referred to as Classic Layout.
-When you choose this option, the learner homepage view reverts to the classic layout.&nbsp;
+When you choose this option, the learner homepage view reverts to the classic layout.

 ![](assets/classic-layout.png)

 ## Configure recommendation settings {#configurerecommendationsettings}

-On&nbsp;**Branding > General**, you can configure recommendation scopes for internal and external learners, and&nbsp;enable learners choose skills on the learner homepage.
+On **Branding** > **General**, you can configure recommendation scopes for internal and external learners, and enable learners choose skills on the learner homepage.

-On the&nbsp;**General&nbsp;**page, you have the following options:
+On the **General** page, you have the following options:

 <table>
  <tbody>